Meike268/handwriting-pairwise-labeling-app-frontend/README.md

 ### Annotator UI
 Annotators use the UI of the web app.
-The admin needs to creat an account with credentials (username + password) for each user.
+The admin needs to create an account with credentials (username + password) for each user.
 The UI is in German.

 **login**